bmomeni/invasion_richness/Readme.md

 Analysis_and_plotting  -- the analysis and plotting of simulated results
 ```

 Note that I didn't include the analysis and plotting for figure 3 and 4, which should be exactly the same as figure 1.
+Also, the figure 5 analyzes the same simulated results as figure 1.